-- 3.6 To demonstrate the linkages between the Corporate Capital Strategy and other Council strategies, some examples are provided below:- - Housing Strategy the bulk of the Council's capital investment in 2019/20 will be focused on the regeneration of brownfield housing sites, reducing the number of empty homes and significant expenditure on Disabled Facilities Grants; - Economic Development Strategy this is primarily focused on the redevelopment of town centres and landmark buildings (e.g. Brierfield Mill) together with the proposed extension of the Lomeshaye Industrial Estate as the Council's strategic employment site.
+- 3.6 To demonstrate the linkages between the Corporate Capital Strategy and other Council strategies, some examples are provided below:- - Housing Strategy the bulk of the Council's capital investment in 2021/22 will be focused on the regeneration of brownfield housing sites, reducing the number of empty homes and significant expenditure on Disabled Facilities Grants; - Economic Development Strategy this is primarily focused on the redevelopment of town centres (including the delivery of the Nelson Town Investment Plan) and landmark buildings (e.g. Northlight) together with the extension of the Lomeshaye Industrial Estate as the Council's strategic employment site.
 As in recent years this strategy remains dependent on successful bids for limited external funding; - Corporate Information, Communications and Technology Strategy (ICT) much of the investment in ICT is funded by the Council's Strategic Service provider, Liberata.
-The Council is still, however, required to fund the cost of replacement software packages etc. The key investment need over the next three years, apart from systems upgrades, will be in the development of services so that the Council's services become 'digital by default'. - 3.7 As and when strategies are reviewed or renewed, consideration will be given to any capital investment implications that might arise and these will be considered annually as part of the overall service and financial planning framework.
+The Council is still, however, required to fund the cost of replacement software packages etc. The key investment need over the next three years, apart from systems upgrades, will be in the development of services so that the Council's services become 'digital by default' and that the Council's workforce becomes 'agile' in the delivery of service provision. - 3.7 As and when strategies are reviewed or renewed, consideration will be given to any capital investment implications that might arise and these will be considered annually as part of the overall service and financial planning framework.